jorendorff/machine-learning/notes.md

 `tf.nn.batch_normalization`.

 Does this require larger mini-batches?
 It seems you could get unlucky and have an input go haywire just from bad luck.
+(The layer normalization paper says that this does depend on batch sizes.)

 ## Why does batch norm work?
 (C2W3L06)